Recap

 Fourth Quarter Meeting

-SAR members and invited guests are encouraged to join us for good food, thoughtful conversation, and great fellowship at the South Hills Country Club on December 14th, 2025.
+SAR members and invited guests gathered at the South Hills Country Club on December 14th, 2025, for an evening of good food, thoughtful conversation, and warm fellowship.

-Dr. Peter Gilmore will be our guest speaker.
-His talk will be on the Hannastown Resolves, a remarkable episode in which Western Pennsylvanians, a full year before the Declaration of Independence, declared their readiness to take up arms against the British government should circumstances require it.
+The event featured Dr. Peter Gilmore as guest speaker.
+His presentation explored the Hannastown Resolves, a remarkable episode in which Western Pennsylvanians—more than a year before the Declaration of Independence—declared their readiness to take up arms against the British government should circumstances require it.

-Dr. Gilmore also contributed to The Routledge History of Irish America (New York/London, 2024) with the chapter “Ulster Presbyterians and the Development of a ‘Scotch-Irish’ Identity.’”
-He is currently an adjunct professor at Franciscan University of Steubenville and frequently teaches for the University of Pittsburgh’s Osher Lifelong Learning Institute.
+Dr. Gilmore is currently an adjunct professor at Franciscan University of Steubenville and frequently teaches for the University of Pittsburgh’s Osher Lifelong Learning Institute.

 National Society of the Sons of the American Revolution (NSSAR or SAR) was founded in 1889 and is headquartered in Louisville, Kentucky.